Day 1 : Dibrugarh

 Dibrugarh - Mon District - Sibsagar - Jorhat - Kohima - Kaziranga National Park - Guwahati

 Arrive into Diburgarh airport where you will be met by a Travel The Unknown representative and transferred to your hotel.
-After some rest, proceed to the banks of the Brahmaputra river and enjoy a cruise before sunset.
-Return to hotel for dinner.
+Evening is at leisure where you will have dinner at the hotel.

 Meal plan: Dinner